Tahul/vue-catch-hrefs/README.md

   }

-  // If the link is an anchor path, cancel the redirection. if (currentRoute.path + "#" === path) {
+  // If the link is an anchor path, cancel the redirection.
+  // This click will be handled through component event listener. if (currentRoute.path + "#" === path) {
     return false
   }